 Funding Supports Crowd-Sourced Study of Allergies and Asthma, Development of Sequencing Quality Metrics; and Enhancing the 23andMe Research Engine

-23andMe, Inc. is the leading personal genetics company.
-Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-23andMe has more than one million customers worldwide, with over 80 percent consented to participate in research.
-23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.
+23andMe, Inc. is the leading consumer genetics and research company.
+Founded in 2006, the mission of the company is to help people access, understand, and benefit from the human genome.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
+23andMe, Inc. is located in Sunnyvale, CA. More information is available at www.23andMe.com.